 There are a number of other benefits:

 The process of divesting ownership in proprietorships and partnerships can be cumbersome and costly.
-Property has to be re-titled, new deeds drawn, and other administrative steps taken any time the slightest change of ownership occurs.
+The property has to be re-titled, new deeds drawn, and other administrative steps are taken any time the slightest change of ownership occurs.

 With corporations, all of the individual owners’ rights and privileges are represented by the shares of stock they hold.
 The key to a quick and efficient transfer of ownership of the business is found on the back of each stock certificate, where there is usually a place indicated for the shareholder to endorse and sign over any shares that are to be sold or otherwise disposed of.

 Ability to raise investment capital.
 It is usually much easier to attract new investors into a corporate entity because of limited liability and the easy transferability of shares.
 Shares of stock can be transferred directly to new investors, or when larger offerings to the public are involved, the services of brokerage firms and stock exchanges are called upon.

 There are pros and cons to operating your business as a corporation.
 One of the greatest tax disadvantages for the ordinary C corporation is double taxation.
 Many business owners opt for electing to operate their corporations under subchapter S of the Internal Code.
 Also known as an S corporation, this entity allows income to pass through to the individual shareholders.

 Many practitioners believe an LLC may be the preferred choice where: